What kind of fabric was used for wedding gowns before silk?

 Discover what kind of fabrics were used for wedding gowns before silk became the world's choice.
 Let's explore historical fabrics and learn why silk has won the hearts of modern brides.

-Silk is probably the first fabric that comes to mind when we think of a wedding gown.
+Silk fabric is probably the first fabric that comes to mind when we think of a wedding gown.
 Its smooth texture with a delicate sheen and luxurious appeal has made it the fabric of choice for many brides over centuries.
 But have you ever thought about what kind of fabrics were in trend before the popularity of silk in a wedding gown?

 The journey of wedding gown fabrics is what we are going to discover, and it is going to be very interesting to see what was used before silk became the main one.